joechiu/clock/README.md

 ## Prerequisition Installation

-PyQT5 is bundled with Python 3.x as I know so you need to check the python version before install the QT5 libraries.

-Here is a discussion about how to install PyQT5 for python python 2.7 just in case if you are interested. https://stackoverflow.com/questions/25589103/how-to-install-pyqt5-on-windows-for-python-2
+PyQT5 is well bundled with Python 3.x so you have to check the python version before install the QT5 libraries though here is a discussion about how to install PyQT5 for python python 2.7. https://stackoverflow.com/questions/25589103/how-to-install-pyqt5-on-windows-for-python-2

 Please be advised you probably need to check your system type to download/install the right python.
 For example, this clock widget is compiled by 64  bit system and yet for x86.